conan-io/docs/devtools/build_requires.rst

 The rest of the test *conanfile.py* should take into account that the reference automatically injected will be a ``build_require``.

-If for some reason, it is neessary to test the same package both as a regular require and a build_require, then it is possible to specify: ``test_type = "build_requires", "requires"``.
+If for some reason, it is necessary to test the same package both as a regular require and a build_require, then it is possible to specify: ``test_type = "build_requires", "requires"``.